 The Michigan Transfer Agreement (MTA) was developed to simplify the transferability of core college courses from Michigan community colleges to Michigan universities.
 Students who successfully complete the 30 credit hour MTA at a Michigan community college may transfer all 30 credits to satisfy a portion of the general education requirements at Michigan Technological University.

 Transfer credit is granted for appropriate courses completed off-campus with a grade of C or better.
 If you are a current or former Michigan Tech student, review the information provided by Transfer Services.

-Transfer students have access to virtually the same array of financial aid as incoming first-year students, as well as some scholarships just for transfer students.
+Transfer students have access to financial aid, as well as some scholarships just for transfer students.
 Students who have earned 60 or more credits, including transfer credit, credit earned through early college or dual enrollment, or AP, IB, or CLEP will be charged upper-division tuition.
-See the Cost of Attendance for details.
+See cost of attendance for details.